Federal Pell Grants

 The Pell Grant award maximum and requirements can change each award year and depends on program funding.
 The amount you receive will depend not only on your FAFSA results, but also on your status as a full-time or part-time student and your plans to attend Kent State for a full academic year or less.
 Initial award amounts are based on the student's Expected Family Contribution (EFC) and projected enrollment status.
 The Pell Grant requires you to begin attendance each semester and may be adjusted if your actual enrollment does not correspond to your projected enrollment status.
 Students are not permitted to receive Pell grant funds at more than one higher education institution for the same enrollment period.

-Refer to this link to determine how changes in enrollment activity and repeating classes may affect your Pell Grant: http://www.kent.edu/financialaid/office/repeatingcoursework.cfm
+Determine how changes in enrollment activity and repeating classes may affect your Pell Grant

 Impact of Consolidated Appropriations Act of 2012 on Federal Pell Grants (signed into law December 23, 2011)